marchaesen/vcxsrv/mesalib/docs/gallium/screen.rst

 * ``PIPE_SHADER_CAP_SUPPORTED_IRS``: Supported representations of the
   program.
 It should be a mask of ``pipe_shader_ir`` bits.
 * ``PIPE_SHADER_CAP_MAX_SHADER_IMAGES``: Maximum number of image units.
-* ``PIPE_SHADER_CAP_LOWER_IF_THRESHOLD``: IF and ELSE branches with a lower cost than this value should be lowered by gallium frontends for better performance.
-This is a tunable for the GLSL compiler and the behavior is specific to the compiler.
-* ``PIPE_SHADER_CAP_TGSI_SKIP_MERGE_REGISTERS``: Whether the merge registers
-  TGSI pass is skipped.
-This might reduce code size and register pressure if the underlying driver has a real backend compiler.
 * ``PIPE_SHADER_CAP_MAX_HW_ATOMIC_COUNTERS``: If atomic counters are separate, how many HW counters are available for this stage.
 (0 uses SSBO atomics).
 * ``PIPE_SHADER_CAP_MAX_HW_ATOMIC_COUNTER_BUFFERS``: If atomic counters are